Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Battery Observability is about the limit of what is possible to know about a physical battery system and has two key dimensions.
 The first is the quantity and quality of sensors that collect data on measurable quantities like voltage, current, and temperature.
 A better, often more expensive, sensor array leads to better observability.
 The second dimension is the ability to estimate quantities that cannot be measured, like SoC and SoH.
 The quality of both the algorithms and sensors has a significant impact on the accuracy of the estimate.
 Observability can be improved with better software, better sensors, or both.

-Read more ->
+Read more ->Battery Pack

-Parallel
+Batteries in Parallel

 Batteries in parallel are when the cells are electrically wired together with all positive terminals connected, and all negative terminals connected.
 The resulting capacity is the sum of all parallel cells, and the voltage remains the same as for a single cell.
 Multiple small battery cells wired in parallel are functionally equivalent to a single larger battery cell.

-Read more ->
+Read more ->Battery Pack

-Series
+Batteries in Series

-Batteries in a series are when the cells are electrically wired together in a chain where each positive terminal is connected to the next cell’s negative terminal.
+Batteries in series are when the cells are electrically wired together in a chain where each positive terminal is connected to the next cell’s negative terminal.
 The resulting capacity remains the same, and the voltages are added together.
 Multiple small battery cells wired in series are functionally equivalent to a higher voltage battery of the same capacity.
 The weakest battery in a series string limits the performance of the entire string.

-Read more ->
+Read more ->Battery Pack

 Module